funcompbio/practical1/practical1.md

    link
    "_Vigilància microbiològica sentinella a Atenció Primària: mostres analitzades_" ("Primary care microbiological sentinel surveillance: analysed samples")
-4. In the next page, click on the pull-down menu "_Exporta_".
+4. In the next page, click on the top-right button "_Exportar_", and a new pop-up window should appear.
-5. In the pulled menu, click on the button labeled "CSV".
-At this point, depending on your browser configuration, either a pop-up window appeared that allows you to select where do you want to store this file, or the file has been automatically downloaded to a folder, typically called "Downloads", or "_Baixades_" in Catalan.
+5. In the pop-up window, click on the button labeled "_Descargar_".
+At this point, depending on your browser configuration, either another pop-up window appeared that allows you to select where do you want to store this file, or the file has been automatically downloaded to a folder, typically called "Downloads", or "_Baixades_" in Catalan.
 If you are in this latter case and unsure where the file has been downloaded, click on the downloads button of your browser and you should be able to locate the file in the filesystem. **Please take note of the location and the name of the downloaded file, i.e., its path in the filesystem**.
 6. Press the going back button in your browser and repeat steps 3 to 5, but this time following the link called
    "_Vigilància microbiològica sentinella a Atenció Primària: virus detectats_" ("Primary care microbiological sentinel surveillance: detected viruses").

-The two files that you have downloaded should have the following names:
+The two files that you have downloaded should have the following names (where `YYYYMMDD` refers to the year, month and day in which the data set was updated:

-* `Vigil_ncia_microbiol_gica_sentinella_a_Atenci__Prim_ria__mostres_analitzades.csv`
+* `Vigil_ncia_microbiol_gica_sentinella_a_Atenci__Prim_ria__mostres_analitzades_YYYYMMDD.csv`
-* `Vigil_ncia_microbiol_gica_sentinella_a_Atenci__Prim_ria__virus_detectats.csv`
+* `Vigil_ncia_microbiol_gica_sentinella_a_Atenci__Prim_ria__virus_detectats_YYYYMMDD.csv`

 Note that these two filenames end with `.csv`.
 A suffix starting with a dot (`.`) at the end of a filename is called its